amosstorkey/virgintivocec/README.md

 # Thanks
 The code is a rehack from cecanyway, licenced under GPL2.
 (C) 2013 Magnus Kulke.
 It also includes the version of libCEC appropriate for current OSMC (again under GPL2).

 I've built this for OSMC on a Pi2.
 Your milage may vary for other platforms.

-Older code may use earlier libCEC packages.
+Works on OSMC November 2015 build.